The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 He thinks he's going to run against Bush.

-Work the first time, why not again?
+Work the first time?

 This guy, I don't care what happens to the Republicans.

-Obama's not gonna get a pass.
+Obama's not going to get a pass.

-Good intentions notwithstanding all that garbage.
+Good intentions notwithstanding, all that garbage.

-He's they'd have a chance.
+He's ain't have a chance.

 Bill O'Reilly's out there looking out for us.